ericholscher/ericholscher.com/site/blog/drafts/new-theme-read-the-docs.rst

 and now we have a brand new documentation theme to showcase it.

-We have looked at how users use documentation, and we have built a beautiful and highly functional new interface for browsing documentation.
+We have looked at how users use documentation, and built a beautiful and highly functional new interface for browsing documentation.
-We talked through a lot of the functionality of the site, and how people tend to use documentation.
-We have come up with a solution that looks great, and also works well.
+We have come up with a solution that looks as great as it functions.

 The New Theme